avniproject/avni-website/src/pages/blog/2024-09-17-My-First-Field-Visit-to-Harsha-Trust-Seeing-Avni’s-Impact-in-Action.md

 <div style="width: 50%">
     <img src="/img/2024-09-17-My-First-Field-Visit-to-Harsha-Trust-Seeing-Avni’s-Impact-in-Action/APF_Blog_2.png">
 </div>
-**Image name**: *Discussion with QRT users and supervisors about the role of Avni in tracking maternal and child health data.*
+Discussion with QRT users and supervisors about the role of Avni in tracking maternal and child health data.

 ## Visiting Villages: Avni in Action